 - If after you have tested your pool water it shows that the combined chlorine reading is high then you should take the opportunity to shock the pool to restore the levels.

-- If your pool has turned green due to a build up of algae then the only way to resolve it, and make the water clear again, is to shock it.
+- If your pool has turned green due to a build up of algae then the only way to resolve it, and make the water clear again, is to use pool shock and shock it.

 Can you shock your pool with bleach?